bufbuild/protobuf-es/README.md

   },
 });

-const bytes = user.toBinary();
+const bytes = toBinary(UserSchema, user);
-user = User.fromBinary(bytes);
-user = User.fromJsonString('{"firstName": "Homer", "lastName": "Simpson"}');
+const json = toJson(UserSchema, user);
 ```

 The benefits can extend to any application that interacts with yours as well.
-This is because the Protobuf file above can be used to generate types in many languages.
-The added bonus is that no one has to write any boilerplate code to make this happen.
+This is because the Protobuf file above
+can be used to generate types in many languages.
+The added bonus is that no one has to write any boilerplate code to
+make this happen.
 [Code generators](https://www.npmjs.com/package/@bufbuild/protoc-gen-es) handle all of this for you.

 Protocol Buffers also allow you to serialize this structured data.
-So, your application running in the browser can send a `User` object to a backend running an entirely different language, but using the exact same definition.
-Using an RPC framework like [Connect-ES](https://github.com/connectrpc/connect-es), your data is serialized into bytes on the wire and then deserialized at its destination using the defined schema.
+So, your application running in the browser can send
+a `User` object to a backend running an entirely different language, but using the exact same definition.
+Using an RPC
+framework like [Connect-ES](https://github.com/connectrpc/connect-es), your data is serialized into bytes on the wire
+and then deserialized at its destination using the defined schema.

 ## Quickstart